 Wire transfers are essentially data communicated from one bank or financial institution to another.
 A communication network is used for this exchange, most likely the Society for Worldwide Interbank Financial Telecommunication (aka SWIFT), but others like Fedwire are common.

 The issuing institution will send name, total, and bank account and routing numbers to the receiving institution.
 When a wire transfer comes into the receiving institution, usually an employee needs to go through a few simple steps to confirm and complete the transfer.

-Wire transfers are also faster than ACH transfers (short for automated clearing house).
-Both involve the bank-to-bank transfer of funds between accounts, but ACH transfers typically take 2–3 days.
-ACH transfers are also less expensive than wire transfers.
+Sending a wire transfer is faster than an ACH transfer (short for Automated Clearing House).
+Both involve the bank-to-bank transfer of funds between accounts, but an ACH transfer typically takes 2–3 days and is typically less expensive.